-Beulah Jud-Brettingham and Anne Gaha are the face of the MRC Sponsorship and Events team with Emma Smith assisting behind the scenes.
-2023 has seen an unprecedented engagement with the broader Marist community to seek sponsorship and these ladies have moved mountains to raise funds that will drive coach development, player rego at carnivals, interschool gala days and specialised programs focussing on the health and safety of our boys.
+Beulah Jud-Brettingham and Anne Gaha were the face of the MRC Sponsorship and Events team with Emma Smith assisting behind the scenes, however they have now moved into Committee Member roles in their semi-retirement phase.
+Thanks to these powerhouse ladies, the club has seen an unprecedented sponsorship engagement with the broader Marist community.
+The team have moved mountains to raise funds that will drive coach development, player rego at carnivals, interschool gala days and specialised programs focussing on the health and safety of our boys.
 Sponsorship also greatly assists the purchase and upgrade of equipment required for training and game days.

 Whilst Beulah has two of her own boys (a former student and a current Marist boy) she also is Mum to the wider community of boys at Marist and within the rugby clubs.
 She is well known amongst the families for her compassion and friendship (including head turning cheering from the sideline).
 Beulah works within the school environment and is an invaluable asset to the committee.